sgfdevs/sgf.dev/README.md

 #### CLI Tools
 - Copy `.env.example` to `.env`
 - Run `docker compose up -d mssql-init`
-  - Note: if you're on an Apple Silicon mac there will be a lot of warnings, this is expected and should not cause issues
+  - Note: if you're on an Apple Silicon Mac Os there will be a lot of warnings, this is expected and should not cause issues
 - Navigate to the SgfDevs project folder `cd SgfDevs`
 - User the `dotnet user-secrets` command to set your connection string
   - `dotnet user-secrets set "ConnectionStrings:umbracoDbDSN" "Server=localhost,1433; Database=SgfDevs; User Id=sa; Password=MyP@ssword"`